Shazam! (film): Marketing

 In April 2018, a first look at Shazam! was shown at the CinemaCon convention in Las Vegas, Nevada, as director David F. Sandberg introduced behind-the-scene footage.
 During an interview with the podcast Film Riot in June 2018, Sandberg stated that "On this one, it was just like 'Yeah, I want this to be a classic superhero movie.'
 It takes place in the winter, so it's a lot of dark exteriors, but with a lot of colorful lights and stuff around them."
 On July 21, 2018, the first teaser trailer was shown at San Diego Comic-Con during the Warner Bros. panel at Hall H, with Sandberg, Zachary Levi, Asher Angel, and Jack Dylan Grazer in attendance.
 The trailer was later released online.
 It received a favorable response from journalists and audiences, who praised its humorous, zany tone.

 New footage from the film made its debut at Brazil Comic Con (CCXP) in São Paulo on December 9, 2018, during the Warner Bros. studio panel, with the footage described for the attendees as action-packed.
 A new trailer was released on March 4, and a three-minute sneak peek was included with the digital home media of Aquaman.
 At the STP 500 on March 24, 2019, Shazam! was the primary sponsor of Aric Almirola and the #10 Ford Mustang in the Monster Energy NASCAR Cup Series.
 Altogether the studio spent about $105 million promoting the film.

 Release

 Theatrical

 On March 13, 2019, Warner Bros.
 Pictures announced that they were teaming up with Fandango for exclusive preview screenings on March 23, two weeks before release, on 1,200 select screens and 40 exhibition circuits.
-Shazam! premiered at TCL Chinese Theater in Hollywood on March 28, 2019, and was theatrically released in the United States by Warner Bros.
+Shazam! premiered at TCL Chinese Theatre in Hollywood on March 28, 2019, and was theatrically released in the United States by Warner Bros.
 Pictures on April 5, 2019.

 Home media

 Shazam! was released on digital download on July 2, 2019, and was released on Ultra HD Blu-ray, Blu-ray, and DVD on July 16.
 Physical copies contain behind-the-scenes featurettes, deleted scenes, and gag reels.
-As of 20 August 2020, Shazam! has made $8.3 million in DVD sales and $21 million in Blu-ray sales, totaling an estimated of $29.4 million in domestic video sales.
+As of 20 August 2020, Shazam! has made $8.3 million in DVD sales and $21 million in Blu-ray sales, totaling an estimated $29.4 million in domestic video sales.